-This Official Statement provides information concerning the City, the Bonds and the City's solid waste system for the collection and disposal of garbage and recycling (the "System").
-The Bonds are secured by a pledge of Gross Revenues after payment of the Cost of Maintenance and Operation (as further defined herein, the "Net Revenues").
-The Bonds are issued with a lien on Net Revenues on a parity with the following System obligations:
+This Official Statement provides information concerning the City, the Bonds, the proposed 2016B Bonds, and the City's solid waste system for the collection and disposal of garbage and recycling (the "System").
+The Bonds are secured by a pledge of Gross Revenues after payment of the Costs of Maintenance and Operation (as further defined herein, the "Net Revenues").
+The Bonds are issued with a lien on Net Revenues on a parity with the following System obligations (the "Outstanding Parity Bonds"):

-- Solid Waste Utility Revenue Bonds, 2006 Series A (the "2006 A Bonds") currently outstanding in the aggregate principal amount of \$28,455,000, - Solid Waste Utility Revenue Refunding Bonds, 2006 Series B (the "2006 B Bonds," and together with the 2006 A Bonds, the "2006 Bonds") currently outstanding in the aggregate principal amount of \$21,975,000, and - Solid Waste Utility Revenue Refunding Bonds, 2008 (the "2008 Bonds") currently outstanding in the aggregate principal amount of \$7,635,000.
+- Solid Waste Utility Revenue Bonds, 2006 Series A (the "2006A Bonds") currently outstanding in the aggregate principal amount of \$27,960,000, a portion of which will be refunded with proceeds of the Bonds; - Solid Waste Utility Revenue Refunding Bonds, 2006 Series B (the "2006B Bonds," and together with the 2006A Bonds, the "2006 Bonds") currently outstanding in the aggregate principal amount of \$20,290,000, a portion of which is expected to be refunded with proceeds of the 2016B Bonds; - Solid Waste Utility Revenue Refunding Bonds, 2008 (the "2008 Bonds") currently outstanding in the aggregate principal amount of \$5,230,000; and - Solid Waste Revenue Bonds, 2015 (Green Bonds) (the "2015 Bonds") currently outstanding in the aggregate principal amount of \$21,095,000.

-The 2006 Bonds and the 2008 Bonds are referred to herein as the "Outstanding Parity Bonds."
+After the issuance of the Bonds and the 2016B Bonds and the refunding of a portion of the 2006 Bonds, the City expects that the Outstanding Parity Bonds will include the remaining 2006 Bonds, the 2018 Bonds, the 2015 Bonds and (when and if issued on or around September 7, 2016) the 2016B Bonds.
 See "DEBT INFORMATION" herein.
 The City has reserved the right in the Bond Ordinance to issue additional bonds ("Future Parity Bonds") and other obligations on a parity of lien on Net Revenues with the Outstanding Parity Bonds and the Bonds upon satisfaction of certain conditions.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-Future Parity Bonds."
-The Outstanding Parity Bonds, the Bonds and any Future Parity Bonds are collectively referred to herein as the "Parity Bonds."
+The Outstanding Parity Bonds, the Bonds, the 2016B Bonds, and any Future Parity Bonds are collectively referred to herein as the "Parity Bonds."